ovh/docs/pages/cloud/vps/configuring-ip-aliasing/guide.en-asia.md

 > [!primary]
 >
 > Since October 6th, 2022 our service "Failover IP" is named [Additional IP](https://www.ovhcloud.com/asia/network/additional-ip/).
-This renaming has no effect on its technical features or the functioning of your services.
+This renaming has no effect on its technical features.
 >

 ## Objective